jaredhanson/passport-github/README.md

 #### Create an Application

-Before using `passport-facebook`, you must register an application with GitHub.
+Before using `passport-github`, you must register an application with GitHub.
 If you have not already done so, a new application can be created at [developer applications](https://github.com/settings/applications/new) within GitHub's settings panel.
 Your application will be issued a client ID and client secret, which need to be provided to the strategy.
 You will also need to